open-compass/opencompass/docs/en/user_guides/dataset_prepare.md

 ```
 configs/datasets/
-├── ChineseUniversal  # Ability dimension
+├── agieval
+├── apps
+├── ARC_c
+├── ...
-│   ├── CLUE_afqmc  # Dataset under this dimension
+├── CLUE_afqmc  # dataset
-│   │   ├── CLUE_afqmc_gen_db509b.py  # Different configuration files for this dataset
+│   ├── CLUE_afqmc_gen_901306.py  # different version of config
-│   │   ├── CLUE_afqmc_gen.py
+│   ├── CLUE_afqmc_gen.py
+│   ├── CLUE_afqmc_ppl_378c5b.py
-│   │   ├── CLUE_afqmc_ppl_00b348.py
+│   ├── CLUE_afqmc_ppl_6507d7.py
-│   │   ├── CLUE_afqmc_ppl_2313cf.py
+│   ├── CLUE_afqmc_ppl_7b0c1e.py
-│   │   └── CLUE_afqmc_ppl.py
+│   └── CLUE_afqmc_ppl.py
-│   ├── CLUE_C3
-│   │   ├── ...
-│   ├── ...
+├── ...
-├── Coding
-├── collections
-├── Completion
-├── EnglishUniversal
-├── Exam
-├── glm
-├── LongText
-├── MISC
-├── NLG
-├── QA
-├── Reasoning
+├── XLSum
-├── Security
+├── Xsum
-└── Translation
+└── z_bench
 ```

-In the `configs/datasets` directory structure, we have divided the datasets into over ten dimensions based on ability dimensions, such as: Chinese and English Universal, Exam, QA, Reasoning, Security, etc. Each dimension contains a series of datasets, and there are multiple dataset configurations in the corresponding folder of each dataset.
+In the `configs/datasets` directory structure, we flatten all datasets directly, and there are multiple dataset configurations within the corresponding folders for each dataset.

 The naming of the dataset configuration file is made up of `{dataset name}_{evaluation method}_{prompt version number}.py`.
-For example, `ChineseUniversal/CLUE_afqmc/CLUE_afqmc_gen_db509b.py`, this configuration file is the `CLUE_afqmc` dataset under the Chinese universal ability, the corresponding evaluation method is `gen`, i.e., generative evaluation, and the corresponding prompt version number is `db509b`; similarly, `CLUE_afqmc_ppl_00b348.py` indicates that the evaluation method is `ppl`, i.e., discriminative evaluation, and the prompt version number is `00b348`.
+For example, `CLUE_afqmc/CLUE_afqmc_gen_db509b.py`, this configuration file is the `CLUE_afqmc` dataset under the Chinese universal ability, the corresponding evaluation method is `gen`, i.e., generative evaluation, and the corresponding prompt version number is `db509b`; similarly, `CLUE_afqmc_ppl_00b348.py` indicates that the evaluation method is `ppl`, i.e., discriminative evaluation, and the prompt version number is `00b348`.

 In addition, files without a version number, such as: `CLUE_afqmc_gen.py`, point to the latest prompt configuration file of that evaluation method, which is usually the most accurate prompt.